27 October 2020

-The SDA Design Standard has now been in use for more than 8 months and there are currently more than 40 Accredited SDA Design Standard Assessors registered with Livable Housing Australia.
+The SDA Design Standard has now been in use for 12 months and there are currently more than 50 Accredited SDA Design Standard Assessors registered with Livable Housing Australia.
 Details can be found at https://sdaassessors.org.au/

 As could be expected with any new program or process, questions arise that may require clarification and/or further information to assist with implementation.

 Access Institute Director, (Ms) Joe Manton, the National Disability Insurance Scheme (NDIS) personnel from the SDA Housing Team, Livable Housing Australia (LHA) and the Lead Technical Writer of the SDA Design Standard, Farah Madon, work collaboratively on an ongoing basis, to try and answer questions and clarify issues that have arisen in relation to the SDA Design Standard.

 To assist in providing information to the marketplace, Access Institute is publishing this second E News – SDA Design Standard – Assessment Update 2.
 We have collated a range of information to assist with implementing the SDA Design Standard to make it easier for Accredited SDA Assessors, SDA Providers and developers to better understand requirements.

 We will aim to do this on a periodic basis to support the use and implementation of the SDA Design Standard.

 This Update replaces Update 1 issued in July 2020.

 A1.
 Role of the Accredited SDA Assessor (The Assessor)